Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **With many people, this is very hard to get them to trust that our requests are requests and not demands** to whatever degree people carry memories, that when they don't do what other people want.
 They have been criticized guilted blamed punished.
 It becomes very hard to trust that when somebody says what they would like that it is a request and not a demand.

-> In nonviolent communication, we say what is alive in us, what we're observing, feeling, and needing.
+> In Nonviolent Communication, we say what is alive in us, what we're observing, feeling, and needing.
 We make clear requests presented, as best we can, in a way that people can trust it is a request and not a demand.

-Now, some messages are really hard to say in a nonviolent communication way.
+Now, some messages are really hard to say in a Nonviolent Communication way.
 Some of these messages are very important to be able to say.
 For example, the word no.

 ### Saying No

-How do you say "no", in a way that's in harmony with nonviolent communication?
+How do you say "no", in a way that's in harmony with Nonviolent Communication?

 *It requires saying three things.*

-**First.** When somebody requests something of you, to say no in nonviolent communication, **we begin by showing that we receive the other person's request as a gift.** They're giving us a gift when they ask us to do something.
+**First.** When somebody requests something of you, to say no in Nonviolent Communication, **we begin by showing that we receive the other person's request as a gift.** They're giving us a gift when they ask us to do something.
 It gives us a chance to contribute to their well being.
 How do we do this?

 Largely non verbally, by how we respond to what they've asked us to do, our nonverbal behavior will often tell people whether we're hearing it as a demand, criticism, or as a request that gives us a chance to contribute to their well being.
 Receiving what they have said is a gift is the first step in how to say no.

 **The second step**, is to be aware that "no" is a poor expression of a need.
-Anytime a person says no, they're basically saying I have a need that keeps me from wanting to do what you have requested at this moment. **To say no in a nonviolent communication way.
+Anytime a person says no, they're basically saying I have a need that keeps me from wanting to do what you have requested at this moment. **To say no in a Nonviolent Communication way.
 We say the need that keeps us from saying yes.**

 If a person asked us if we would be willing to help them with cleaning up some job around the house, to say the need behind the no might go like this, he might say "right now I'm really very tired and have a need for some rest."
 That's saying what need keeps you, at that moment, from wanting to do what the other person has requested.

-**The third ingredient** in saying no in a nonviolent communication way, is to **end on a request that searches for a way to get everybody's needs met.** That might sound like this in the situation where the person has asked you for some help and cleaning up the house.
+**The third ingredient** in saying no in a Nonviolent Communication way, is to **end on a request that searches for a way to get everybody's needs met.** That might sound like this in the situation where the person has asked you for some help and cleaning up the house.
 After saying, I'm really fatigued right now and have a need for some rest.
 But it'd be okay if we did this in 30 minutes after I had a chance to get some rest.

 Or would you be willing to ask, and then I might say someone else around the house that I think might be willing to do it.
 I'd say would you be willing to ask jack if he could help you with this sense, I'd really like to get some rest now.

 (47:00)

-**So the three parts of saying no in a nonviolent communication way**
+**So the three parts of saying no in a Nonviolent Communication way**

 * first of all to show an empathic reception of the request of the other person.
 They feel understood that their need was understood their request was understood.
 * Second, we don't say "no", we don't say "I can't", we say the need that keeps us from saying yes.
 * we end with a request that searches for a way to get everybody's needs met.

-*Another message that's hard to say in a nonviolent communication way.*
+*Another message that's hard to say in a Nonviolent Communication way.*

 ### More Constructive than Criticism